As medical needs and emergencies come unexpected, it's better to take a health insurance cover to tide over the expenses

 A relevant question would be whether one would need a hospitalisation policy if s/he already has a Mediclaim policy?

 A Mediclaim policy only reimburses the expenditure incurred in the actual treatment of the disease/illness at a hospital.
 There are several other expenses that are typically incurred, which the Mediclaim policy does not reimburse.
 Expenses such as travel, attendant's lodging, loss of income (for both the patient and the attendant), pre-hospitalisation diagnostic tests, medicines among others can run up to as much as 30 to 40% of the total treatment cost.
-A hospitalisation policy takes
+A hospitalisation policy takes care of these.

 You will find that the policies offered by life insurers are actually an addition and not replacements for Mediclaim policies.